Rodney Reed: Appeals and stays of execution

-Reed v Goertz
+Reed v.
+Goertz

 On April 25, 2022, the Supreme Court of the United States agreed to hear Reed's case.
-Reed claims that the belt used to commit the murder was never tested for DNA, and that the state's statute of limitations on when a DNA test can be performed on evidence is unconstitutional, and claimed he should have been permitted to begin federal appeals once all state litigation had been completed, rather than immediately after the initial ruling that denied the testing.
+Reed argued that the belt used to commit the murder was never tested for DNA and that the state's statute of limitations on when a DNA test could be performed on evidence was unconstitutional, and claimed he should have been permitted to begin federal appeals once all state litigation had been completed, rather than immediately after the initial ruling that denied the testing.
 The case was set to be heard on October 11, 2022.

 During Reed's hearing, the state argued that Reed was merely trying to delay his execution, which Chief Justice John Roberts had expressed concerns over.
 Other justices, including Neil Gorsuch and Elena Kagan, questioned Texas Solicitor General Judd Stone's view that Reed had filed his appeal too late.

+On April 19, 2023, SCOTUS sided with Reed on the statute of limitations question in a 6–3 decision.

 In popular culture

 Reed was the subject of the 2006 documentary film State vs. Reed and a 2018 episode of the CNN series Death Row Stories.